geosolutions-it/MapStore2/docs/developer-guide/externalized-configuration.md

 This allows easier migration to a new MapStore version.
 Please notice that when you use a patch file, any new configuration from the newer version will be applied automatically.
 This can be good or bad: the good part is that new plugins and features will be available without further configuration after the migration, the bad part is that you won't be aware that new plugins and features will be automatically exposed to the final user.

-**Example: adding a plugin to the localConfig.json configuration file**
+*Example: adding a plugin to the localConfig.json configuration file*:

 ```json
 [{"op": "add", "path": "/plugins/desktop/-", "value": "MyAwesomePlugin"}]